Ilse DeLange: Sing Meinen Song - Das Tauschkonzert

 DeLange participated in the seventh season of Sing Meinen Song - Das Tauschkonzert.
 This German television show is based on the Dutch version Beste Zangers.
 In this program multiple artists are invited to a tropical location, where they will perform covers of the other artists songs.
 DeLange participated with LEA, Nico Santos, MoTrip, Michael Patrick Kelly, Max Giesinger and Jan Plewka.
 The show was filmed in South Africa.

 In every episode there is one central guest.
 The other artists will in this episode cover the songs of the central guest and the central guest will perform a song that is important for him/her.
 The episode where DeLange was the central guest, suddenly increased the sales of DeLanges old albums and singles.
 Her album Changes was the first in her solo career that reached the German albumcharts.

 In December 2022 finally took the arena tour of Sing Meinen Song place.
 This tour got postponed twice, being originally planned for 2020.
 More than 80,000 people saw DeLange perform with the other artists.
 The success of the shows lead to DeLange having a clubtour through Germany in 2023.

 Let's Dance

 In 2021, DeLange took part in the fourteenth season of the German dance competition series Let's Dance, following in the footsteps of fellow Dutch candidates Loiza Lamers, Sylvie Meis, Marijke Amado and Bastiaan Ragas.
 However, she withdrew from the competition on 3 May, citing a foot injury as her reason for withdrawal.

 Eurovision Song Contest 2024

 DeLange was one of the five finalists in the for the Eurovision Song Contest 2024, where Joost Klein was ultimately chosen.

+Return to The Voice of Holland

+On 31 March 2025, it was announced that DeLange would return as a coach for the thirteenth season of The Voice of Holland, following an eight-season hiatus.
+The season began airing in January 2026.
+At the same time, it was announced that DeLange would return as a coach on the eleventh season of The Voice Kids.